wireapp/brand/text/glossary/index.md

 The list below includes ~~**deprecated terms**~~ that are either ambiguous or obsolete and should be replaced with the corresponding **→ preferred term**.

 {: #accept} accept
-: Answer an incoming voice call in a conversation
+: Answer an incoming voice call in a conversation.

 {: #answer} ~~answer~~ → [accept](#accept)
-: Accept an incoming voice call in a conversation
+: Accept an incoming voice call in a conversation.

 {: #application} ~~application~~ → (specific client)
 : Potentially confusing term that couples Wire platform with client apps.